justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 I have a pretty good idea about how he answered those questions.
 I bet he used some tools like sed, awk, and grep.
+If I had to answer those questions I too might use those CLI utilities with a throw away shell pipeline.
-I like those tools and use them daily but I wondered what it would be like to answer those questions semantic web style.
+But I wondered what it would be like to answer those questions semantic web style.

 ## What

 In order to answer questions semantic web style you first have to find or make some thoughtful RDF.
-I say "thoughtful" because it is possible to use the semantic web stack (RDF/SPARQL/OWL/SHACL, etc.) without doing much domain modeling.
+I say "thoughtful" because it is possible, though mostly not desirable, to use the semantic web stack (RDF/SPARQL/OWL/SHACL, etc.) without doing much domain modeling.

 In our case we can easily get some structured data to start with.
 Here is a git commit I just made: